Menopause Hot Flushes

 - If you’re getting night sweats, ensure your bedroom is cool enough by opening a window, or switch your bedclothes to a lighter fabric.

-- If you’re sweating excessively, consider using a stronger product, like Rexona Maximum Protection.
+- If you’re sweating excessively, consider using a stronger product, like Rexona Clinical Protection.

 If you’re concerned about sweating during the menopause, talk to your doctor about your symptoms and discuss medicines and alternative therapies that may be of help to you.